hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250920982v1-analysis-of-instruction-based-llms-capabilities-to-score-and-judge-t.md

 ---
 layout: default
-title: Analysis of instruction-based LLMs' capabilities to score and judge text-input problems in an academic setting
+title: "Analysis of instruction-based LLMs' capabilities to score and judge text-input problems in an academic setting"
 ---

 # Analysis of instruction-based LLMs' capabilities to score and judge text-input problems in an academic setting